Skip to main content

 Workspace

-A workspace is the boundary for all data: agents, projects, tasks, orders, questions, documents, links, notes, and domains.
+A workspace is the boundary for all data: agents, projects, tasks, orders, agent requests, documents, links, notes, and domains.
 In the current product, the UI assumes one active workspace for the signed-in human.

 Domains